Savage Land Mutates

-The Savage Land Mutates is a supervillain group of criminals appearing in American comic books published by Marvel Comics.
-Their creators were writer Roy Thomas and the penciler/inker team of Neal Adams and Tom Palmer.
-Within the comic books, the group is based in the imaginary place called the Savage Land, which is a hidden Antarctic environment of dinosaurs and primitive humans within Marvel Comics' fictional Marvel Universe.
+The Savage Land Mutates is a supervillain group appearing in American comic books published by Marvel Comics.
+Their creators were writer Roy Thomas and penciler Neal Adams.
+Within the comic books, the group is based in an imaginary place called the Savage Land, which is a hidden Antarctic environment inhabited by dinosaurs and primitive humans.

 Publication history

-The Savage Land Mutates first appeared in The X-Men #62 and were created by Roy Thomas, Neal Adams, and Tom Palmer.
+The Savage Land Mutates first appeared in The X-Men #62 (November 1969) and were created by Roy Thomas and Neal Adams.

 Fictional team biography

-The Savage Land Mutates were originally the human inhabitants of the Savage Land (most of them being from the Swamp Men tribe) that were genetically altered by the mutant Magneto to serve as his troops.
-The mutations in the Savage Land were occurring easy due to the levels of radiation.
+The Savage Land Mutates were originally humanoid inhabitants of the Savage Land who were genetically altered by Magneto to serve as his troops.
 They clashed with the X-Men and Ka-Zar on multiple occasions.
 On one occasion, they turned Spider-Man into the Man-Spider and Angel into a bird monster.
 They have also encountered the Avengers.
 Although the group is fairly large, most appearances of the group contain only about half of the group's members, usually under leadership of Sauron, Brainchild, or Zaladane.

-After Sauron escaped from the Raft during a jailbreak concocted by the Skrulls, the Avengers believed he and the Mutates were responsible for the breakout and pursued him to the Savage Land.